NBA Rumors: Jeremy Lin And Kent Bazemore To Utah Jazz In A Proposed Three-Team Trade, Per ‘Bleacher Report’

 — New York Post (@nypost) December 16, 2018

 To acquire Jeremy Lin and Kent Bazemore, Favale suggested that the Jazz could engage in a blockbuster three-team trade with the Hawks and the New Orleans Pelicans.
-In the proposed trade deal, the Jazz get Lin and Bazemore, the Pelicans receive Justin Anderson, Ricky Rubio, and Thabo Sefolosha, and the Hawks acquire Dante Exum, Solomon Hill, Wesley Johnson, Ian Clark, 2019 first-round pick (lottery-protected, via New Orleans), and 2020 first-round pick (lottery-protected, via Utah).
+In the proposed trade deal, the Jazz would get Lin and Bazemore, the Pelicans receive Justin Anderson, Ricky Rubio, and Thabo Sefolosha, and the Hawks acquire Dante Exum, Solomon Hill, Wesley Johnson, Ian Clark, 2019 first-round pick (lottery-protected, via New Orleans), and 2020 first-round pick (lottery-protected, via Utah).

-Since Dante Exum just signed a contract in the last offseason, they will be needing to wait until mid-January to include him in the deal.
-The suggested trade will not only be beneficial for the Jazz but also for the Hawks and the Pelicans.
+Since Dante Exum just signed a contract in the last offseason, they will need to wait until mid-January to include him in the deal.
+The suggested trade will not only be beneficial for the Jazz, but also for the Hawks and the Pelicans.

-In exchange for absorbing the contracts of Dante Exum and Solomon Hill, the Hawks will be acquiring two future first-round picks that will enable them to add young and promising talents on their roster.
+In exchange for absorbing the contracts of Dante Exum and Solomon Hill, the Hawks would be acquiring two future first-round picks that will enable them to add young and promising talent on their roster.
 Meanwhile, the Pelicans will be receiving two reliable defenders, Justin Anderson and Thabo Sefolosha, who could go up against bigger wings in the league.
 Ricky Rubio will give the Pelicans a pass-first point guard who has seven years of NBA experience.